Moesgård: History

 The original Moesgård and its owners can be traced back to the late 14th century but the area was likely farmed much earlier.
 The site of the current manor is believed to be different from the original farm which was likely moved and rebuilt after it burned down during wars with Sweden in the mid-17th century.
 In the mid 19th century traces of a courtyard was found about a kilometer south-west from the current manor and it is believed this is the location of the original farm.
 The name "Moesgård" can be literally translated to "bog farm" which hints at a bog in the area which is consistent with archaeological evidence showing signs of wetlands in that area.

 In 1660 Mogens Friis owned Moesgård along with the manors Østergaard and Skrumstrup in his large land holdings south of Aarhus.
 In 1662 he was granted new lands north of the city as compensation for losses incurred during the Dano-Swedish War of 1658–1660 and he established the county of Frijsenborg.
 Mogens Friis sold his manors south of the city to Gabriel Marselis who had been granted land holdings in the area by the crown in payment for war debts.

 Gabriel Marselis rebuilt the newly burnt Moesgård where it stands today.
 Upon his death in 1673 his land holdings were split between his four sons and his son Vilhelm Marselis inherited the manors Skrumstrup and Moesgaard.
 Vilhelm Marselis had a new barony established at Skrumstrup Manor which was renamed Vilhelmsborg while he assumed the new family-name Gyldenkrone ("Golden Crown").
 Moesgård became an allodial title to the new barony but remained in the Marselis family until the early 19th century.

 The current main building was constructed in 1780–84 by Christian Frederik Gyldenkrone but the manor was suffering economically and his son Frederik Christian Gyldenkrone became the last owner as the state assumed ownership of the manor in 1822.
 In 1838 Torkild Dahl bought the manor and it remained in the Dahl family until the mid-20th century.
 Thorkild Dahl was politically active as a member of the Folketing and was interested in history and classical studies.
 He compiled a large library of books and worked to establish a museum of history in Aarhus.

 In 1960 Århus County bought the manor from the estate of Torkild Dahl's daughter with the intention to redevelop the lands for public use.
 The lands were turned into recreational areas of forests and beaches while some of the agricultural buildings were turned into a museum from designs by C.F.
 Møller.
-In 2013 the anthropological and archealogical department of Aarhus University took over the buildings as a new museum building north-west of the manor was completed in 2014.
+In 2013 the anthropological and archaeological department of Aarhus University took over the buildings as a new museum building north-west of the manor was completed in 2014.